 While beta-carotene has long been linked with health promotion, it’s the bounty of alpha-carotene in fruits like pumpkin that makes it a real nutritional standout.
 The exciting news about alpha-carotene is that its presence in the body along with other key nutrients is reportedly inversely related to biological aging.
 In other words, the more alpha-carotene you eat, the slower your body shows signs of age.
 Not only may alpha-carotene slow down the aging process, it also has been shown to protect against various cancers and cataracts.
 Moreover, the combination of carotenoids, potassium, magnesium and folate offers protection against cardiovascular disease.

-So go head — eat that carrot and pumpkin.
+So go ahead — eat that carrot and pumpkin.
 You’ll be doing yourself a world of good.